strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 {NEED SCREENSHOT}

-You can see in the flyout of this view a number of things that Update Readiness monitors:
+You can see in the flyout of this view a number of things that Desktop Analytics monitors:

 - **% Device with crashes** is the number of devices that this particular app has crashed on in the last two weeks divided by the number devices that the app has been used on in the last two weeks.
 We calculate this for several parameters as follows:
     - **After upgrade** devices are those that have upgraded to the target operating system version specified in the deployment plan.
 We collect this data for all of your upgraded devices (even those not included in the  deployment plan) in order to reduce the number of assets with insufficient data.